ubercellogeek/LightningDbCache/README.md

 ### Expiration

-This library fully implements the IDistributedCache's expiration options.
+This library fully implements IDistributedCache expiration options.
 While expired items will never be returned from the cache, they will not be removed from the backing store until the next time the cache is scanned for expired items.
 This is done to avoid the overhead of deleting items from the backing store on every cache access.

 ### Database Size

 LightningDb is a [memory-mapped](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) database.
-This means that the *consumed* size of the database on disk will be equal to the size in memory.
-If you are using this library in a memory-constrained environment, you should set the `MaxSize` option to a value that is appropriate for your application.
+This means that typically the consumed database size in memory will also be reflected in the size of files on disk.
+If you are using this library in a memory-constrained and/or disk space constrained environment, you should set the `MaxSize` option to a value that is appropriate for your application.

 > **IMPORTANT:** The database file size on disk (and in memory) will grow up-to the `MaxSize` value.
 If the database size reaches the `MaxSize` value, new items will not be added to the cache until enough items are removed to bring the database size below the `MaxSize` value.